-The syntax definition of the RFC1327 mapping rules is defined in appendix F of that document.
+The syntax definition of the MCGAM rules is defined in appendix F of that document.
 However that syntax is not very human oriented and contains a number of characters which have a special meaning in other fields of the Internet DNS.
-Thus in order to avoid any possible problem, especially due to some old DNS implementations still being used in the Internet, we define a syntax for the X.400 part of any RFC1327 mapping rules (and hence for any X.400 O/R name) which makes it compatible with a <domain-name> element, i.e.,
+Thus in order to avoid any possible problem, especially due to some old DNS implementations still being used in the Internet, we define a syntax for the X.400 part of any MCGAM rules (and hence for any X.400 O/R name) which makes it compatible with a <domain-name> element, i.e.,

 (see RFC1035, section 2.3.1, page 8).
-The legal character set for <label> does not correspond to the IA5 Printablestring one used in RFC1327 to define mapping rules.
+The legal character set for <label> does not correspond to the IA5 Printablestring one used in MIXER to define MCGAM rules.
 However a very simple "escape mechanism" can be applied in order to bypass the problem.
-We can in fact simply describe the X.400 part of an RFC1327 mapping rule format as:
+We can in fact simply describe the X.400 part of a MCGAM rule format as:

 As you can notice <domain-name> and <map-rule> look similar, and also <label> and <map-elem> look the same.
-If we define the correct method to transform a <map-elem> into a <label> and vice versa the problem to write an RFC1327 mapping rule in <domain-name> syntax is solved.
+If we define the correct method to transform a <map-elem> into a <label> and vice versa the problem to write a MCGAM rule in <domain-name> syntax is solved.

-The RFC822 domain part of any RFC1327 mapping rule is of course already in <domain-name> syntax, and thus remains unchanged.
+The RFC822 domain part of any MCGAM rule is of course already in <domain-name> syntax, and thus remains unchanged.

-In particular, in a 'table1' mapping rule the 'keyword' value must be converted into <x400-in-domain-syntax> (X.400 mail DNS mail domain), while the 'translator' value is already a valid RFC822 domain.
-Vice versa in a 'table2' or 'gate' mapping rule, the 'translator' must be converted into <x400-in-domain-syntax>, while the 'keyword' is already a valid RFC822 domain.
+In particular, in a 'table1' or 'gate1' mapping rule the 'keyword' value must be converted into <x400-in-domain-syntax> (X.400 mail DNS mail domain), while the 'translator' value is already a valid RFC822 domain.
+Vice versa in a 'table2' or 'gate2' mapping rule, the 'translator' must be converted into <x400-in-domain-syntax>, while the 'keyword' is already a valid RFC822 domain.